Powered by

 Summary

 Most professional traders use indicators to guide their investment decisions.
 While there are many conventional models in use for traditional markets, many do not translate to crypto markets.
 As a result, several crypto-specific indicator models have emerged, each aiming to deliver improved market insights.
-While Bitcoin’s market dominance has influenced the development of many models — notably the bitcoin (BTC) Heat Map and Bitcoin Rainbow Chart — other metrics like the crypto Fear and Greed Index aim to assess broader crypto market sentiment.
+At the same time, Bitcoin’s market dominance has influenced the development of many models — notably the Bitcoin (BTC) Heat Map and Bitcoin Rainbow Chart — and other metrics like the crypto Fear and Greed Index aim to assess broader crypto market sentiment.

 What Are Trading Indicators?